bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `whatToShow` getter steps are to return [this](https://webidl.spec.whatwg.org/#this)’s [whatToShow](https://dom.spec.whatwg.org/#concept-traversal-whattoshow).

-[NodeIterator/filter](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/filter "The NodeIterator.filter read-only method returns a NodeFilter object, that is an object implement an acceptNode(node) method, used to screen nodes.")
+[NodeIterator/filter](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/filter 'The NodeIterator.filter read-only method returns a NodeFilter object, that is an object implement an acceptNode(node) method, used to screen nodes.')

 In all current engines.